|

 stars burn out, organisms die and decay, and the distinguishing features

-of these physical forms dissipate as their materials get recycled.
-Potential
+of these physical forms get lost as their materials get recycled.
+Entropy, or disorganization, increases as the world

-The Second Law sentences the universe to death by entropy.
+The Second Law sentences the universe to death.

 But the Second

-Law is a curious description of nature, because, among other things,
+Law is a curious description of nature, because

-imaginary box cut out of nature that is perfectly isolated from outside
+imaginary box that is cut out of nature and is perfectly isolated from all outside

 influences.
 In other words, in fairness to the Second Law, it applies,

-strictly speaking, only inarguably to closed systems, even though "openness" does
+strictly speaking, only to closed systems, (even though "openness" does

 not guarantee that any particular physical system will be shielded from

-the pull of entropy.
-These qualifiers aside, a closed system
+the pull of entropy).
+Qualifiers aside, a closed system

 is a construct of the human capacity to idealize.
 No closed systems occur